Victorian

 of wearer'.

-Dewdney, Manufacturing Goldsmith and Jeweller.
+Dewdney, Manufacturing Goldsmith and Jeweller of Fenchurch Street.

 A magazine advert published in 1869.